MAYZGitHub/mayz-contracts/docs/REINDEXING-BASICS.md

 1. hdSubtotal_FT_Minted
 2. hdSubtotal_FT_Minted_Accumulated
 3. hdSubtotal_FT_Commissions
-4. hdSubtotal_Commissions_RatePerMonth_Numerator1e6
+4. hdSubtotal_FT_Commissions_Release_PerMonth_1e6

-After balancing, fields 1 and 2 may become out of sync with the actual token amounts in the UTXO.
-However, fields 3 and 4 must remain accurate and in sync for correct commission calculations.
+After balancing, fields 1 (hdSubtotal_FT_Minted) and 2 (hdSubtotal_FT_Minted_Accumulated) may become out of sync with the actual token amounts in the UTXO.
+Fields 3 (hdSubtotal_FT_Commissions) and 4 (hdSubtotal_FT_Commissions_Release_PerMonth_1e6) will be updated to reflect the proportional changes made during balancing, ensuring the correct synchronization of commissions and release values.

 ## Withdrawals and Commissions